Digital requirements engineering with an INCOSE-derived SysML meta-model: INCOSE-Derived MBSR for Digital Requirements Engineering

-The MBSR extensions presented in this paper (Fig. \ref{fig:Stereotypes}) explore the utility of adding the 49 Attributes and 42 Rules described in the INCOSE GtWR with appropriate SysML standard and custom types defined (Figs. \ref{fig:Metamodel}, \ref{fig:Stereotypes}, and \ref{fig:GtWR-Attributes}).
-Figure \ref{fig:Metamodel} shows a revised meta-model based on the GtWR that clearly relates these DRE terms to each other while respecting their given definitions.
-The ``Requirement Statement'' term is replaced with the MBSR ``Structured Requirement'' and relates Patterns and Pattern Slots; and the ``Requirement Expression'' is emphasized as \textit{the primary element for use} so as not to confuse it with the standard SysML Requirement (Sec. \ref{sec:ClassicalSysML}) in the tool interface.
-A ``Requirement Set'' contains Requirement Expressions and potentially Requirement Sets, and is a subclass of Requirement Expression rather than a SysML Package to maintain uniform application of the GtWR ontology in the SysML Profile.
-UML-based multiplicity and roles were used on directed associations to reflect the cross-reference matrices in the GtWR.
+Figure \ref{fig:Metamodel} \SA{presents} a \SA{SysML} meta-model \SA{derived from the Entity-Relationship Diagram in Figure 4 of} GtWR \SA{(\citet{GtWR2023})} that clearly relates these DRE terms to each other while respecting their given definitions.
+The ``Requirement Statement'' term is replaced with the MBSR ``Structured Requirement'' and \SA{additionally} relates Patterns and Pattern Slots; and the ``Requirement Expression'' is emphasized as \textit{the primary \SA{classifier} for use} so as not to confuse it with the standard SysML Requirement (Sec. \ref{sec:ClassicalSysML}) in the tool\SA{'s user} interface.
+A ``Requirement Set'' contains Requirement Expressions and potentially Requirement Sets, and is a subclass of Requirement Expression rather than a SysML Package to maintain uniform application of the GtWR ontology in the SysML profile.
+UML-based multiplicity and roles were used on directed associations \SA{in Fig. \ref{fig:Metamodel}} to reflect the cross-reference matrices in the GtWR.

-The Attributes are grouped according to their purpose and numbered to maintain order and to aid in searching; some Attributes are marked with an ending asterisk (*) to indicate membership in the minimum set of Attributes according to the GtWR.
-Notably, some Attributes are already defined elsewhere, such as A15 (Unique Identifier) and A16 (Unique Name), and are modeled using \Stereotype{Customization} derived properties that query the standard SysML properties for completeness of the INCOSE-derived MBSR profile.
 A Requirement Set (historically called requirement modules or composite requirements) is defined to distinguish from an individual Requirement Expression as in the GtWR, and provides additional querying, filtering, and meta-modeling capabilities for isolating Sets.
 Likewise, Needs and Need Sets are defined and inherit some of the same Attributes, with a different icon to visually distinguish them from requirements, potentially addressing a major concern with standard SysML voiced in the GtWR.
-Value Types such as Enumerations (e.g. Verification Method) and organization-related Stereotypes (e.g. Project Actor, Business Unit) with the Class meta-class were created and selected based on the Attribute definitions and guidance in the NRM.
-These Value Types and set of minimum viable Attributes should be harmonized with the organization's conventions, e.g. requirement types, statuses, and risks (Fig. \ref{fig:GtWR-Attributes}).